nus-cs2113-AY2122S1/ip/docs/README.md

 - Only the task description is searched.

 Example: `find book`
-- Finds all tasks that contains the substring `book`
+- Finds all tasks that contains the substring `book` in their task description.
+- Specifies number of successful search results returned.

 Expected Outcome:
 ```